 - Repeat with the remaining pieces of cauliflower.
 A small to medium head of cauliflower should take two batches.

-You may need or want to double the mayo and sriracha sauce you use depending upon the size of the cauliflower or if you want to serve some on the side for dipping.
-Just maintain the ratio of 1/2 cup to 1/8 cup.
-If you want to make more than one batch of these, I recommend that you chop the cauliflower ahead of time and use a plastic zipper bag to coat the pieces.
+- You may need or want to double the mayo and sriracha sauce you use depending upon the size of the cauliflower or if you want to serve some on the side for dipping.
+Just maintain the ratio of ½ cup to ⅛ cup.
+If you want to make more than one batch of these, I recommend that you chop the head cauliflower ahead of time and use a plastic zipper bag to coat the pieces.